Special educational needs & disabilities information, advice support service (SENDIASS)

 SENDIASS has an interface with the Local Authority, in that they provide:

 - feedback on parents views and experiences of the service

 - Themes and trends that emerging through interaction with parents and carers

 51 Beaumont Road

 - Age Ranges

 1) Parents and carers of children and young people aged 0 - 25 years.

-Parents can contact the service themselves or professionals can suggest this to any parent with whom they have contact.
+Parents can contact the service themselves or professionals can completer referral forms for any parent with whom they have contact.

 There is an answer phone so if we are out please leave a message.
 We do want to help you and we will call you back.